hagenhaus/hagenhaus-com/en/docs/hhdatalist/themes/index.md

 ## Apply a standard+ theme

-Choose and apply a standard+ theme (i.e. one with overrides):
+Choose and apply a standard+ theme, one where specified properties override the corresponding properties of a standard theme:

 ``` nonum
 new HHDataList({